Visualizing LLM Latent Space Geometry Through Dimensionality Reduction: Results and Discussion

 Figures~\ref{fig:attn_vs_mlp_pca} and \ref{fig:attn_vs_mlp_umap} visualize pre-add contributions from both attention components and MLPs in intermediate blocks using samples from PG-19.
 Figure~\ref{fig:attn_vs_mlp_pca} utilizes PCA dimensionality reduction on the latent states.
 Although the PCA dimensionality reductions in all subplots of Figure~\ref{fig:attn_vs_mlp_pca} were \textit{fit} on all latent states, the actual \textit{transformation} using the fitted PCA was done on the latent states only after they had all been averaged over the sample dimension to reduce random variability between samples for a clearer visualization.
 Figure~\ref{fig:attn_vs_mlp_pca}(a) shows the PCA visualizations of both GPT-2 and LLaMa. (b) shows the PCA visualizations of both GPT-2 and LLaMa when all latent states were converted to unit vectors before PCA dimensionality reduction.
 In both (a) and (b), there is a clear separation of regions occupied by latent states from attention components (blue) versus MLPs (red).

 Figure~\ref{fig:attn_vs_mlp_umap} utilized 2D UMAP dimensionality reduction on the latent states.
 Unlike in the PCA case of Figure~\ref{fig:attn_vs_mlp_pca}, there was no sample averaging of the latent states.
 Instead, due to the increased computational demands of UMAP (using all latent states is not viable), a random subset of $100\,$k latent states was used to fit UMAP, while a \textit{different} random subset of $500\,$k latent states was transformed and visualized.
 Similar to as seen in Figure~\ref{fig:attn_vs_mlp_pca}, we can see distinct regions occupied by latent states from attention components (blue) compared to those from MLPs (red).
 The Linear Representation Hypothesis specifies that features correspond to \textit{directions} in latent space.
 As a result, we use cosine distance as the metric for UMAP instead of Euclidean distance.
+We analyze the stability of our UMAP visualizations in appendix~\ref{sec:umap_stability}.